rosen-bridge/contract-test/README.md

 ### B. Payment Procedure

 Payment is the main procedure of bridge, in which the user gets involved directly.
 At first, the user sends his funds to the bridge wallet and creates the transfer request.
 Then, watchers verify the request and create commitments; once enough commitments are created, one watcher creates the event trigger.
-Finally, Guards process the trigger event and do the final required actions.
+Finally, Guards process the event trigger and do the final required actions.

 #### 1- Transfer Request Creation
-A transfer request starts by sending the funds to the corresponding token bank.
+A transfer request starts by sending the funds to the bridge wallet.
 While the user sends his funds to the bridge wallet, he stores the transfer request information on the source chain meta-data.
 (On the Ergo side, it means storing the request information on the created box registers)

 <p  align="center">
 <img  src="Images/Request.png">